gellel/lexicon/README.md

 ```

 ## Contributing
-We warmly welcome contributions to Hashtable.
+We warmly welcome contributions to Map.
 Whether you have innovative ideas, bug reports, or enhancements in mind, please share them with us by submitting GitHub issues or creating pull requests.
 For substantial contributions, it's a good practice to start a discussion by creating an issue to ensure alignment with the project's goals and direction.
 Refer to the [CONTRIBUTING](./CONTRIBUTING.md) file for comprehensive details.

 ## Branching
 For a smooth collaboration experience, we have established branch naming conventions and guidelines.
 Please consult the [BRANCH_NAMING_CONVENTION](./BRANCH_NAMING_CONVENTION.md) document for comprehensive information and best practices.

 ## License
-Hashtable is released under the MIT License, granting you the freedom to use, modify, and distribute the code within this repository in accordance with the terms of the license.
+Map is released under the MIT License, granting you the freedom to use, modify, and distribute the code within this repository in accordance with the terms of the license.
 For additional information, please review the [LICENSE](./LICENSE) file.

 ## Security
 If you discover a security vulnerability within this project, please consult the [SECURITY](./SECURITY.md) document for information and next steps.